thomasjbake/flink-csv-to-jdbc-demo/README.md

 ## Acknowledgments
 [The Zillow Group](https://www.zillowgroup.com/) for provinding the sample data<br>
-And Boaz Brudner and Ahmed Atif for the inspiration to create this project.
+Boaz Brudner and Ahmed Atif for the inspiration to create this project.